richardp6889/sep11-freedom-project/tool/learning-log.md

 Having suffered but eventually figured it out made me realize that I will stick with this tool since it is pushing me hard and not letting me go to the easier more understandable kaboomjs.
 I will probably now start to learn how to make the assets interactable then make them interact.

+10/28/24
+Trying to understand what the tutorial did.
+Breaking down on what each line and value given did to the interaction.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc